kovacsge11/msc-onlab2/README.md

 I bind two consecutive points in a row or column if the fourth element of the knot vector of the first point in order is the knot value of the point itself = the third element of its knot vector (for rows and columns accordingly).
 This way **Rule 2** is always going to apply to my implementation.

 **WARNING** need to check, whether this implementation doesn't include unnecessary edges.

+**Rule 1** is also always going to apply to my implementation thanks to the fact that I'm representing my topologies in sparse matrices.
+In my topologies two points can only be connected if they are in the same row or same column.
+This way **Rule 1** always applies.

+**TODO** maybe explain it more thoroughly